Skip to content

 • Specialist resources available to support specific needs (laptops, scissors, rulers, writing slopes)

-• Parent drop-in session / SENCo available for discussions
+• Parent drop-in session / Inclusion Team available for discussions

 • Transition meetings

-• Training given to all teachers on use of KCC Mainstream Core Standards
+• Training given to all teachers on the use of KCC Mainstream Core Standards

-• Monitored attendance of school clubs for vulnerable groups
+• Attendance of school clubs for vulnerable groups monitored

 Written Information